-Soot From Smoke: A Los Angeles Homeowner’s Guide
+Soot From Smoke Damage: A 2026 Los Angeles Safety & Cleanup Guide

 If you're reading this after a wildfire smoke event, a kitchen flare-up, or a furnace puff-back, you may be looking at a gray or black